-If your thinking of getting something for the artist life, this guide is for you.
-Birthdays, holidays or just a gift for Monday and Tuesday.
+If your thinking of getting something for the artists in your life, this guide is for you.
+Birthdays, holidays, or just a gift for Monday and Tuesday.
 Here’s a wish list:

 Start off with a basic A Complete Graphic Pencil Set.
-The #2 pencils from school were great for filling out classroom exams, but an artists needs a soft 9B, a sharp 9H for details and all that in between.
+The #2 pencils from school were great for filling out classroom exams, but an artist needs a soft 9B, a sharp 9H for details, and all that in between.

 Green Guide for Artists: Nontoxic Recipes, Green Art Ideas, & Resources for the Eco-Conscious Artist

 Inspire your craftsman with this Green Guide for Artists.
-If you think he or she will be into creating non-toxic paints, glues and recycling paper then pass this one on.
+If you think he or she will be into creating non-toxic paints, glue, and recycling paper then pass this one on.

 This Acrylic Paint & Easel Art Set will get anyone who has lost their painting habit back into the game.
-Twelve colors of acrylic paint, six brushes, a wooden palette, a 11″ x 14″ Canvas Board, a plastic palette knife, a tabletop easel and a sturdy portable tote.
+Twelve colors of acrylic paint, six brushes, a wooden palette, an 11″ x 14″ Canvas Board, a plastic palette knife, a tabletop easel, and a sturdy portable tote.

 If you’re feeling creative yourself, follow these directions to make a Paint Chip Wallet.
 It just takes a little sewing.